jigumany/CyberSecurity/README.md

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The Cybersecurity application is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ## Acknowledgments

--   Do we need to give credit to other people or groups?
-May be fun to share the love here.
+-   will be giving credit to other people here soon.